 Chrissie Rucker OBE, Founder, The White Company & Founding Gold Patron of Women Supporting Women

 By joining Women Supporting Women and our #ChangeaGirlsLife campaign, you can help to ensure that young women’s futures are not predetermined by circumstance.

 In the 45+ years since it was founded, The Prince’s Trust has built expertise in supporting those from disadvantaged communities and those facing the greatest adversity by helping them to build the confidence and skills to live, learn and earn.

 Our tailored programmes and long-term support enables young women to develop the practical skills and emotional resilience to build a positive future for themselves, no matter what barriers they may be facing.
 We also know that by helping young women today, the benefits for them, their communities and the wider economy will be felt for years to come.

-We passionately believe that all young women deserve the chance to succeed.
-We want to raise £10 million over the next five years which will make it possible to change the lives of over 6,500 more incredible young women.
+We want to raise £10 million over the next five years which will make it possible to change the lives of over 8,000 more incredible young women.

-If you would like to find out more about Women Supporting Women and how you can invest in our work, please contact Gemma Craggs on Gemma.Craggs@princes-trust.org.uk or 020 7543 1299.
+We passionately believe that all young women deserve the chance to succeed and very much hope that you will join us in our mission.
+If you would like to find out more about Women Supporting Women and how you can invest in The Trust’s work, please contact Gemma Craggs on Gemma.Craggs@princes-trust.org.uk or 020 7543 1299

 Sewing is Chantelle's therapy and the need for beauty and comfort encouraged her to turn her hobby into a business that allows her to work flexibly around her daughter's needs.